 Thompson said he will stay on to be the defensive coordinator.
 He compiled a 115-125 overall record since 1996 when he took over for his longtime mentor Leon Donohue, who had coached 15 seasons for Shasta.

 In 23 years at the helm, Thompson finishes as the program leader in games coached (238), wins (115) and years coached.
 The Knights averaged 28.7 points per game during his tenure and posted a 65-54 record at home, which is the most wins at home.
-He also led Shasta to the Northern California Football Conference’s American Division championship in 2015 and 2017.
+He also led Shasta to four straight bowl game appearances from 2014-17, and captured the Northern California Football Conference’s American Division championship in 2015 and 2017.

 Hamilton, who is also the head track and field coach, has helped the Knights average 37.8 points per game during the past six seasons.
-He was the head coach at Foothill High School from 2003-2012 after he spent the previous six seasons coaching for Shasta College.
+He was the head coach at Foothill High School from 2003-2012 after he spent the previous six seasons coaching as an offensive coordinator under Thompson at Shasta College.